 We move up one level and arrive at the window zone.
 Between the large windows, we find stucco reliefs of male figures.
 Again, they are interpreted as prophets.
-Because there are sixteen of them, it is fair to assume they are the “sixteen prophets”, that is: Isaiah, Jeremiah, Ezekiel, Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah and Malachi.
+Because there are sixteen of them, it is fair to assume they are the “sixteen prophets” from the Old Testament, that is: Isaiah, Jeremiah, Ezekiel, Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah and Malachi.
 The figures are carrying books and scrolls, either opened or closed.
 All of them are clean-shaven.
 Originally they would have been painted in bright colours, except for their tunics, which were probably as white as they are now.
-Above the prophets in the image on the left, we see a large shell, and above that are images of animals.
+Above the prophets in the image on the right, we see a large shell, and above that are images of animals.

 The windows are topped by arches which make up the base of the dome.
 Here we arrive at the most interesting part: three circular zones of mosaics.

-The outer zone, which is still part of the base, has mosaics of the four Gospels, interspersed with images of four empty thrones with a garment and a cross.
-The empty thrones perhaps refer to Christ’s parousia, his Second Coming, but we cannot be sure.
+The outer zone, which is still part of the base, has mosaics of the four Gospels, interspersed with images of four empty thrones with a garment and a cross (hetoimasia).
+The empty thrones likely refer to Christ’s parousia, his Second Coming.
 The Four Gospels, on the other hand, are easily identified because there are texts like EVANGELIVM SECVN MARCUM on the pages of the four books.